Aarhus University Seal

 Urban development, architecture and design

-The research unit studies the past and present within architecture, design and urban culture with the focus on the history and theory of the 20th century architecture and the city.
-Emphasis is placed on architecture and spatial design as creative practices as well as a social and cultural phenomenon.
+The research unit studies past and present architecture, design and urban culture, focusing especially on the history and theory of 20th century architecture and the city.
+Emphasis is placed on architecture and spatial design as creative practices as well as social and cultural phenomena.

 The Strategic Museum

 The Strategic Museum or Strategic Cultural Communication.
-The research group focuses on strategic communication for museums and other cultural institutions.
-Within the cultural world there is a lot of talk about mediation but less about the communication of which the communication is an expression.
-Therefore, we will use cases and theory to examine how cultural organisations are supported in using communication as a strategic tool internally as well as in collaboration with and towards external stakeholders.
+The research group focuses on strategic communication at museums and other cultural institutions, using cases and theory to examine how cultural organisations use communication as a strategic tool in-house as well as in collaboration with external stakeholders.

 Digital Cultural Heritage studies

-This research group studies the processes of mediation and meaning formation when the art and culture of museums and collections are digitally analysed and documented.
-The group is affiliated with SMK Open, the National Gallery of Denmark's digital initiative.
+This research group studies the processes of mediation and meaning-making when the art and culture of museums and their collections are digitally analysed and documented.
+The group is affiliated with SMK Open, which is the digital initiative of the National Gallery of Denmark.

 Learning partnerships between museums and schools